Speech to Text for Indian Languages

 What is speech to text?

-Speech to text (STT) — also called voice to text, audio to text, or automatic speech recognition (ASR) — is a technology that converts spoken audio into written text using artificial intelligence.
-A speech to text converter takes any audio input (phone calls, meetings, voice notes, podcasts, live broadcasts) and produces an accurate transcript, either in real time or from recordings.
-Modern voice recognition systems use deep neural networks to handle accents, background noise, multiple speakers, and mid-sentence language switching.
+Speech to text (STT), also called voice to text, audio to text, or automatic speech recognition (ASR), converts spoken audio into written text using AI.
+Feed it a phone call, a meeting recording, a voice note, or a live broadcast, and it produces a transcript in real time or after the fact.
+Modern voice recognition systems use deep neural networks and can handle accents, background noise, multiple speakers, and mid-sentence language switching.

-For Indian languages, speech to text presents challenges that English-centric models struggle with.
-Hindi speakers routinely switch to English and back within the same sentence.
-Tamil's agglutinative grammar means a single word can encode what English needs an entire phrase to express, making word boundary detection harder.
+Indian languages are where English-centric models fall apart.
+Hindi speakers routinely switch to English and back within a single sentence.
+Tamil is agglutinative, meaning a single word can encode what English needs a full phrase for, which makes word boundary detection much harder.
 Telugu and Kannada share Dravidian roots but have distinct phonetic systems.
-And Indian telephony audio is often 8kHz with significant background noise, far from the clean studio recordings that most global ASR models are optimized for.
-Any serious voice to text converter for India must handle these realities natively, not as edge cases.
+And Indian telephony audio is often 8kHz with heavy background noise, nothing like the clean studio recordings global ASR models are optimized for.
+A voice to text converter that treats these as edge cases will not work in production.

-Sarvam's approach starts from Indian audio.
-Saaras v3, the model behind Sarvam's speech to text converter, is trained on over 1 million hours of real Indian speech data through a 4-stage pipeline: large-scale pre-training, supervised fine-tuning, reinforcement learning, and post-training for long-tail errors.
-The model achieves 19.31% WER on the IndicVoices benchmark across 10 languages — down from 22% in the previous version — and outperforms GPT-4o Transcribe, Gemini 3 Pro, Deepgram Nova3, and Scribe v2 on Indian language accuracy.
+Sarvam started from Indian audio, not English.
+Saaras v3, the model behind Sarvam's speech to text converter, was trained on over 1 million hours of real Indian speech through a 4-stage pipeline: large-scale pre-training, supervised fine-tuning, reinforcement learning, and post-training for long-tail errors.
+It achieves 19.31% WER on the IndicVoices benchmark across 10 languages (down from 22% in v2), and outperforms GPT-4o Transcribe, Gemini 3 Pro, Deepgram Nova3, and Scribe v2 on Indian language accuracy.
 For Indian-accented English, Sarvam validated on the Svarah benchmark (9.6 hours, 117 speakers across 65 districts in 19 Indian states).
-Whether you need speech to text for Hindi, speech to text for Tamil, or any of the other 20 supported languages — Saaras v3 is the most accurate option available.
+Whether you need speech to text for Hindi, speech to text for Tamil, or any of the other 20 supported languages, Saaras v3 is the best-performing option on the benchmarks that matter.

 Why teams choose Sarvam for speech to text